François Barrault

 François Barrault (born 27 September 1960) is a French business executive in the digital industry.
-He is chairman of the IDATE Digiworld Institute, and chairs the annual Digiworld Summit which takes place in November in Montpellier.
+He is chairman of the Digiworld Institute, and chairs the annual Digiworld Summit which takes place in December in Paris.

 Early life and education

 Born in Bordeaux, France on 27 September 1960, Barrault holds a Master of Science (D.E.A) in robotics and artificial intelligence, and is graduate engineer from the Ecole Centrale de Nantes.

 Career

 First positions

 Engineer by education, he started his career as a researcher in Optical Network at IBM Labs (Research Center of La Gaude), before being promoted in the sales organization.

 He held senior management positions at Computervision, and Stratus Computer, who was acquired by Ascend Communications, in 1998, where he became Senior Vice President International, until the company got acquired by Lucent Technologies, Inc. in 1999.

 As a president and CEO of Lucent Technologies EMEA from 1999 to 2002 he successfully managed the integration of 38 companies acquired by Lucent.

 Barrault was also co-founder and chairman of Astria, an e-commerce software supplier.